IBMDeveloperMEA/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/README.md

 ![churn-values](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/churn-values.png?raw=true)

-## More visualizations using the Cognos Dashboard service
+### Step 8.
+More visualizations using the Cognos Dashboard service

 You can look further into the data set by creating a dashboard with associated visualizations.
 This basically requires three steps: creating an empty dashboard, adding a data source to be used for visualizations, and adding appropriate visualizations to the dashboard.